i Brazil's economic history

 - a pledge of stock in the project company or assignment of partnership interests;

 Once executed, the security agreement has to be registered with the competent public registry depending on the type of collateral and its location (e.g., the Real Estate Registry for real property and pledge over equipment and machinery, the Registry of Titles and Deeds for security interests over most movable goods and the Maritime Court for Brazilian ships).
 Security agreements relating to certain assets (e.g., real property and ships) require public form (i.e., the parties' representatives must be present before a public official, who will record the agreement).
 Security interest over credit rights requires notification or, if required by the underlying agreements, consent of the debtor.

 VI BONDS AND INSURANCE

 i Insurance for infrastructure projects

-Along with providing performance security, contractors must often take out life and personal accident insurance for employees, as well as a performance bond, civil liability risk insurance and engineering risk insurance.
+In addition to providing performance security, contractors must often take out life and personal accident insurance for employees, as well as a performance bond, civil liability risk insurance and engineering risk insurance.

-Performance bonds are generally in standard form established by the Insurance Regulatory Agency and provide funding to cover the owner's increased costs in the event the contractor defaults on the contract up to the value of the bond.
-Usually the bonding company has the option of paying these costs or taking proactive steps to complete the contract such as appointing a replacement contractor.
+Performance bonds are generally in standard form established by the Insurance Regulatory Agency and provide funding to cover the owner's increased costs in the event that the contractor defaults on the contract up to the value of the bond.
+Usually the bonding company has the option of paying these costs or taking proactive steps to complete the contract, such as appointing a replacement contractor.

 ii Green construction risks